Vulgar Logos

 A-Style Logo

-An example of a logo specially made with subtext.
-In the early 2000s, the image could be seen at almost every traffic light in Milan.
-The logo became an occasion for discussion in Italy and America, and other European countries.
-Global publications such as GQ and Cosmopolitan joined the discussions.
+An example of a logo specifically made with an undertone.
+In the early 2000s, this image could be seen on almost every traffic light in Milan.
+The logo became a cause for discussion in Italy, America, and other European countries.
+Such world publications as GQ and Cosmopolitan joined the discussion.

 CatWear